 X College has published a general statement which explains how it uses students’ personal information INSERT LINK TO COLLEGE STATEMENT.
 This statement provides information about how the College will use your personal information if you are a Complainant or a Respondent or a witness in a case considered under the procedure for handling cases of student harassment and sexual misconduct.
 Most of the information is already covered by the general statement, but there are some additional uses of personal data that need to be brought to your attention.

-A summary of the information you provide as part of your complaint or response to a complaint and procedural notes (e.g. a record of any actions and decisions and the dates they were taken; the dates of meetings) will be stored in a computer database which can be accessed by staff in the Tutorial Office.
+A summary of the information you provide as part of your complaint or response to a complaint or as witness testimony and procedural notes (e.g. a record of any actions and decisions and the dates they were taken; the dates of meetings) will be stored in a computer database which can be accessed by staff in the Tutorial Office.
 This data will be used to compile anonymous statistics about the use of the procedure.
-Those involved in the case may also make notes at meetings with you; you will be given an opportunity to comment on a writtenup copy of those notes so that they can become an agreed part of the record.
+Those involved in the case may also make notes at meetings with you; you will be given an opportunity to comment on a written-up copy of those notes so that they can become an agreed part of the record.
 The information held by the Senior Tutor may be shared with others in the course of dealing with the complaint, and will be treated confidentially in line with the College’s general statement on use of personal information.

 In the interest of fairness to all parties, the College will not normally accept an anonymous complaint under this procedure.
 It should be assumed that any information provided in support of the complaint, including the identity of the Complainant, will be provided to the Respondent.
 If you have concerns about the sharing of information between the Complainant and Respondent, you should seek advice from the Senior Tutor who has discretion to withhold information in exceptional circumstances.

-The Senior Tutor and Tutor of both the student making the complaint and the student against whom the complaint has been made will normally be provided with a summary of the complaint, including the names of both parties, so that they are aware of the complaint and able to assist in providing support:
+The Senior Tutor and Tutor of either the student making the complaint or the student against whom the complaint has been made will normally be provided with a summary of the complaint, including the names of both parties, so that they are aware of the complaint and able to assist in providing support:

 In some cases, it may also be deemed appropriate to inform the following: